yohasebe/monadic-chat/docs/language-models.md

 ANTHROPIC_API_KEY=api_key
 ```

 Chat with Claude is an application that accesses the Anthropic Claude API to answer questions on a wide range of topics.
 Code with Claude assists in creating program code.
-Jupyter with Claude integrates with Jupyter Notebook to actually execute program code.
+Jupyter with Claude integrates with JupyterLab to actually execute program code.

 <details>
 <summary>chat_with_claude_app.rb</summary>